coroutine/backbone-rails-extensions/README.md

 # BackboneRailsExtensions

 This gem provides a set of common extensions to Backbone.js.
-These extensions include
-simple collection views, paginated collection views, searching, and loading indicators.
+These extensions include simple collection views, paginated collection views, searching, and loading indicators.

 All files are included in the asset pipeline by default.
 To leverage the files in your project, simply reference the components in your manifest files.

+## Dependencies

+The project has a dependency on Spin.js.
+Appropriate files are included in the vendor directory.

 ## Versioning